 Launch point: There are a couple of kayak launch ramps around the lake.
-Fisherman’s Landing off of Parvin Mill Road has a public boat ramp and cartop ramp, but the hours are limited due to COVID.
+Fisherman’s Landing off Parvin Mill Road has a public boat ramp and cartop ramp.
 Check with the park office (Parvin State Park Office, Pittsgrove, NJ 08318) to see where you can launch your kayak.

 Local rental: Al and Sam’s Canoe & Kayak Rentals